 Because learners have so many academic options, prospective students should carefully research schools and programs.
 This guide provides a list of accredited, high-quality online universities to help learners begin their search.
 The online colleges below are ranked based on factors including variety of degree offerings, graduation rates, and affordability.

-Best Online Colleges and Universities for 2020
+2020 Top Accredited Online Colleges and Universities

 Learners should consider their personal needs and preferences when selecting an institution.
 The ranking below factors in aspects many students value, including accreditation and affordability.
 Students can use this list as a starting place when researching the best online colleges and universities.